postcss/postcss/docs/api.md

 Represents an at-rule.

-This node will have a `nodes` property, representing its children, if it is followed in the CSS by a `{}` block.
+If it’s followed in the CSS by a `{}` block, this node will have a `nodes` property representing its children.

 ```js